How to Get the Help You Need to Operate Your Business

 - Once you decide that certain tasks can be delegated and it’s worth it financially to hand them off, decide how to do it.
 Should you hire, outsource, or barter?

 - Consider bartering.
-This is when you exchange (your) goods or services for goods or services to be provided to you.
+This is when you exchange your goods or services rather than money.

 Well, that’s it!